localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 - S3 to create a bucket to host our training data
 - Lambda to create a function to train and save the model to an S3 bucket
 - Lambda layer to host the dependencies for our training code
-- Lambda to create a secondary function function to download and evaluate the saved model
+- Lambda to create a secondary function to download and run some predictions with the saved model

 We will then create a Cloud Pod to save the state of our LocalStack instance and restore it from the Cloud Pod to share it with our team.